 |Heart Container||An item from the Zelda franchise that heals a large amount of health.||The Legend of Zelda|

 Pokeballs are a staple of the Smash Bros franchise, having appeared in every game.
-When thrown, a random pokemon will be summoned.
-There are 29 individual pokemon that can appear in Melee and an extra one (Ditto) can be accessed through the use of an Action Replay.
-The previous game only had 13 pokemon.
-Unlike in Brawl, which limits the amount of pokeballs on screen at one time to three, there can be an infinite amount of pokeballs on the screen at any time in Melee.
-Other than Electrode, the moves of a pokemon that you summoned will not affect you.
+When thrown, a random Pokemon will be summoned.
+There are 29 individual Pokemon that can appear in Melee and an extra one (Ditto) can be accessed through the use of an Action Replay.
+The previous game only had 13 Pokemon.
+Unlike in Brawl, which limits the number of pokeballs on screen at one time to three, there can be an infinite amount of pokeballs on the screen at any time in Melee.
+Other than Electrode, the moves of a Pokemon that you summoned will not affect you.
 Mew will not appear in the game until all characters have been unlocked and Celebi will only appear when all stages and characters have been unlocked.
 After this, both have a 1-in-251 chance of appearing.